NVIDIA/spark-rapids/docs/get-started/getting-started-alluxio.md

       alluxio://RM_hostname:19998/s3 s3a://<S3_BUCKET>/<S3_DIRECTORY>
    ```

-   For other filesystem, please refer to [this site](https://www.alluxio.io/)
+   For other filesystems, please refer to [this site](https://www.alluxio.io/).

 6. Start Alluxio cluster.

-   Login Alluxio master node, and run
+   Login to Alluxio master node, and run

    ``` bash
    ${ALLUXIO_HOME}/bin/alluxio-start.sh all
    ```

+   To verify that Alluxio is running, visit [http://RM_hostname:19999](http://RM_hostname:19999) to see the status page of the Alluxio master.

 ## RAPIDS Configuration

 There are two ways to leverage Alluxio in RAPIDS.

-1. Explicitly specify alluxio path.
+1. Explicitly specify the Alluxio path.

    This may require user to change code.

-   Eg. Change below code
+For example, Change

    ``` scala
    val df = spark.read.parquet("s3a://<S3_BUCKET>/<S3_DIRECTORY>/foo.parquet")